wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/4-document-functional-requirements-artifacts.md

 ## Internationalization

 Microsoft Power Platform offers makers many options to internationalize the apps.
 Model-driven apps and portal apps both come with internationalization options including language packs and multi-currency.
 Accurately documenting these requirements is essential for user adoption.
 Documenting the internationalization should begin with requirements and be included in quality assurance test plans, user adoption testing, and system documentation.
-Make sure to follow the best practices listed here for documenting actionable, tes table requirements for internationalization needs as well.
+Make sure to follow the best practices listed here for documenting actionable, testable requirements for internationalization needs as well.

 ## Solution artifacts

 It is considered a best practice to give solution components logical names, and as you are preparing the documentation of such logical names, you will certainly see the value.
 Each project’s documentation of these items may be a little bit different than one another.

 The goal of this documentation should be to ensure consistent continuation of the solutions as they evolve over time as well as keeping the project team informed.
 This is particularly helpful when you are participating in a team of makers and each team member is working on a different set of functionalities.
-Documenting the things that matter will be much easier if there are predic table names and consistent documentation of names and expected behaviors.
+Documenting the things that matter will be much easier if there are predictable names and consistent documentation of names and expected behaviors.

 Project planning items such as user stories or backlog items can be good resources to help jumpstart your documentation.
 As tempting as it might be to wait to do this documentation until project completion, it will be a more helpful on-going resource if it is completed at least every project milestone.
 You will be able to notice and remedy inconsistencies and errors before they become bigger problems.